bioexcel/qmmm_bpg/docs/running_cp2k/building_cp2k.rst

 Set up environment
 ------------------

-Usually on a HPC machine commonaly used software is available through centrally installed modules.
+Usually on a HPC machine commonly used software is available through centrally installed modules.
 We suggest using these on your machine if they are available rather than building your own version.
 Typically CP2K recommends the use of the GCC compilers.
-You should also make sure that an MPI implemetation which is compatible with these is also loaded.
+You should also make sure that an MPI implementation which is compatible with these is also loaded.
 If in doubt consult the documentation of the machine.

 Apart from this you will also need